 “You are what you digest”

 Think you’re eating the healthiest foods in the world?
 Well, according to Ayurveda, this doesn't matter.
-If you're not digesting your food correctly then your body isn't absorbing the nutrients that it needs and it can create a host of problems.
+If you're not digesting your food correctly then it can create a host of problems.
 While your perimenopausal body is going through changes, getting your digestion on track should be your number one priority.

 What's a sign of good digestion?